 Instagram Best Practices

 As a highly visual platform, Instagram can sometimes be difficult for search engines.
-Instagram actually blocks user images from appearing in search results, but there are a few things you can do to make sure you have your best SEO foot forward for Instagram:
+Instagram actually blocks user images from appearing in search results, but there are a few things you can do to make sure you have your best SEO marketing foot forward for Instagram:

 - Link Directly to Posts: Make sure you share direct links to your Instagram posts in your blog or on your website.
 This will help your posts get indexed and appear higher in search results.